For federal OSHA's up-to-date resources and information about the Coronavirus (COVID-19), please visit https://www.osha.gov/coronavirus.

 - Personal Protective Equipment (PPE) standards (in general industry, 29 CFR 1910 Subpart I), which require using gloves, eye and face protection, and respiratory protection.

 - The General Duty Clause, Section 5(a)(1) of the OSH Act of 1970, 29 USC 654(a)(1), which requires employers to furnish to each worker "employment and a place of employment, which are free from recognized hazards that are causing or are likely to cause death or serious physical harm."

-For Frequently Asked Questions about the executive order and essential businesses, please visit https://calendar.in.gov/site/gov/event/indiana-stay-at-home-order-faq/
+For Frequently Asked Questions about previous executive orders and essential businesses, please visit https://events.in.gov/event/indiana-stay-at-home-order-faq/

 Fair Labor Standards Act Information